bjornbytes/lovr.org/docs/lovr.graphics.print.md

 - `number x (0)` The x coordinate of the center of the text.
 - `number y (0)` The y coordinate of the center of the text.
 - `number z (0)` The z coordinate of the center of the text.
-- `number w (0)` The maximum width of each line, in meters.
-Use zero for unlimited.
-- `number h (.1)` The height of each line, in meters.
+- `number scale (1)` The scale of the text.
+This, combined with the pixel density of the Font, will control the size of the text.
 - `number angle (0)` The rotation of the cube around its rotation axis, in radians.
 - `number ax (0)` The x coordinate of the cube's axis of rotation.
 - `number ay (1)` The y coordinate of the cube's axis of rotation.
 - `number az (0)` The z coordinate of the cube's axis of rotation.
+- `number wrap (0)` The maximum width of each line, in meters (affected by `scale`).
+Set to 0 or `nil` for no wrapping.
+- `HorizontalAlign halign` How to horizontally align each line.
+- `VerticalAlign valign` How to vertically align each line.

 ### Returns